Report a Claim

 The bottom line is this …

 If you’re concerned about the potential impact of submitting your claim, contact us and discuss your situation!
-(This is just one of the many benefits of doing business with me and my dedicated team instead of some faceless 800 number somewhere.)

 Yes … insurance is for paying claims.